 Texas Ag Statistics Service.
 Support enhanced cooperative funding for the Texas Agricultural Statistics Service (TASS) budget, as a part of the overall budget of the Texas Department of Agriculture, at the level necessary for TASS to respond to the need for agricultural statistics for Texas.
 This would ensure that sound production and marketing decisions can continue to be made by all segments of agriculture.

 Texas Department of Agriculture.
-Provide additional resources, including authorization and funding for regional travel, to the Texas Department of Agriculture as it addresses the economic development needs of rural communities.
+Provide additional resources, including authorization and funding for regional travel, and all other resources that better ensure fulfillment of existing statutory duties to the Texas Department of Agriculture as it addresses the economic development needs of rural communities.

 Water Research.
 Support additional federal and/or state funding for water-related research projects, as long as a project benefits the region and does not negatively impact area producers and other water users.
 Support needed research on desalination efforts, particularly with regard to brackish ground water supplies.

 Energy.
-Support LP&L’s efforts to move in to ERCOT.
 Support legislation that would further the development of wind energy zones and transmission lines, making possible the transmission of wind energy harvested in West Texas to more populous areas that are within the ERCOT power grid.

-State Commodity Marketing and Research Programs: Oppose any misguided and misinformed efforts to eliminate state commodity research and promotion programs.
+Food and Fiber Marketing and Research Programs: Oppose any misguided and misinformed efforts to eliminate state commodity research and promotion programs.
+Support additional funding for research and marketing related to food and fiber products, with emphasis on projects that further promote the integration of Texas agricultural products into foreign markets.

 Texas 2050 Framework for Long-Term Economic Growth.
 Support the Texas Association of Business strategy for economic development in order to continue the level of economic development success that Texas has received in recent years.
 The plan includes education and workforce development, infrastructure, investment capital, and innovation while continuing to provide state and local tools to compete for corporate expansions and relocations that add jobs to our economy.